fishsciences/artemis_methods/intro/intro.md

 eDNA by ecologists and conservation biologists is unstandardized, and the field is in need of standards for analysis and reporting [@fediajevaite_metaanalysis_2021].
+In addition, managers need assistance to understand the biological significance of a set of eDNA observations: this paper describes one method to develop probability statements about species presence using a standardized eDNA sampling scheme.